grafana/agent/docs/sources/flow/reference/components/loki.source.file.md

 {{< admonition type="note" >}}
 The `legacy_positions_file` argument is used when you are transitioning from legacy.
 The legacy positions file will be rewritten into the new format.
 This operation will only occur if the new positions file does not exist and the `legacy_positions_file` is valid.
-Once converted successfully the `legacy_positions_file` will be deleted.
+Once converted successfully, the `legacy_positions_file` will be deleted.
-If you add any labels before `loki.source.file` then the positions file will conversion will not work.
+If you add any labels before `loki.source.file`, then the positions file will conversion will not work.
 The legacy positions file did not have a concept of labels in the positions file, so the conversion assumes no labels.
 {{< /admonition >}}